Cellular $E_k$-algebras: Contexts for category theory

 To verify Axiom \ref{axiom:enriched-complete-cocomplete}, we first observe that because colimits and limits are computed pointwise, the category $\sfC$ is complete and cocomplete.
 By taking the copowering and powering objectwise, we obtain a copowering and powering of $\sfC$ over $\cat{sSet}$ giving rise to the required representing objects.

-Next we claim that if $\sfS$ and $\sfG$ are both $k$-monoidal then $\sfC$ has a $k$-monoidal structure, which is closed if the $k$-monoidal structure on $\sfC$ is, verifying Axiom \ref{axiom.cat-monoidal}.
+\newglossaryentry{otimess}{ name={\ensuremath{-\otimes_\sfC-}}, description={Day convolution tensor product}, type=symbols } Next we claim that if $\sfS$ and $\sfG$ are both $k$-monoidal then $\sfC$ has a $k$-monoidal structure, which is closed if the $k$-monoidal structure on $\sfC$ is, verifying Axiom \ref{axiom.cat-monoidal}.
 The monoidal structure on $\sfC$ is given by \emph{Day convolution}, defined as follows.
 We shall introduce the convention that the tensor product of $\sfG$ is denoted $\oplus_\sfG$, even though we do \emph{not} assume it is symmetric.
 This is to prevent the symbol $\otimes$ from being overloaded.
 The monoidal structure on $\sfS$ induces an exterior product

-and we may then define $X \otimes_\sfC Y$ as the left Kan extension of $X \overline\otimes Y: \sfG \times \sfG \to \sfS$ along the monoidal structure $\oplus_\sfG \colon \sfG \times \sfG \to \sfG$, i.e.\
+and we may then define $X \otimes_\sfC Y$ as the left Kan extension of $X \overline\otimes Y \colon \sfG \times \sfG \to \sfS$ along the monoidal structure $\oplus_\sfG \colon \sfG \times \sfG \to \sfG$, i.e.\

 The result is a functor $X \otimes_\sfC Y \colon \sfG \to \sfS$, i.e. an object of $\sfC$.
-This construction gives a simplicially enriched functor $\otimes_\sfC \colon \sfC \times \sfC \to \sfC$.
+This construction gives a simplicially enriched functor $\gls{otimess} \colon \sfC \times \sfC \to \sfC$.

 The following is often stated only when $\sfS$ in symmetric monoidal.
-The reason is that in the literature $\sfG$ is often taken to be enriched in $\sfC$ (e.g. \cite{Day}), and then checking associativity for coends requires the existence of a symmetric braiding.
+The reason is that in the literature $\sfG$ is often taken to be enriched in $\sfS$ (e.g. \cite{Day}), and then checking associativity for coends requires the existence of a symmetric braiding.
 This is not necessary if $\sfG$ is an ordinary small category, and in fact, the centrality of $\cat{sSet}$ should allow one to take $\sfG$ to be a simplicial category.

 \begin{theorem}The functor $\otimes_{\sfC} \colon \sfC \times \sfC \to \sfC$ is part of a simplicially enriched $k$-monoidal structure on $\sfC = \sfS^\sfG$ with unit $\bunit_\sfC$ given by $\sfG(\bunit_\sfG,-) \otimes \bunit_\sfS$.
 If the monoidal structure on $\sfS$ is closed (on both sides if $k=1$) then this monoidal structure is closed as well (on both sides if $k=1$).\end{theorem}